mugz3m/mugz3m/README.md

   - 🛡️ Android and Kotlin developer at [Aktiv Company](https://aktiv-company.com/)
   - 📱 Interested in mobile and backend development
   - 👀 I’m looking for cooperation in the field of mobile application development
-  - 🌱 Currently studying Android, Kotlin Multiplatform and Flutter
+  - 🌱 I'm currently improving in the development of Android, Kotlin Multiplatform and Flutter
 <br>

 ##  💻  Languages & Tools